 Step 3: Set up a router and create the App.vue file.

-Further, step would be to create one App.vue file inside src folder and not in components folder.
+A further step would be creating one App.vue file inside the src folder and not the components folder.

 // App.vue